arangodb/docs/3.10/programs-arangorestore-examples.md

     arangorestore --collection myusers --collection myvalues --input-directory "dump"

-Collections will be processed by in alphabetical order by _arangorestore_, with all document collections being processed before all [edge collections](appendix-glossary.html#edge-collection).
+Collections will be processed in alphabetical order by _arangorestore_, with all document collections being processed before all [edge collections](appendix-glossary.html#edge-collection).
 This remains valid also when multiple threads are in use (from v3.4.0 on).

-Note however that when restoring an edge collection no internal checks are made in order to validate that the documents that the edges connect exist or not.
+Note however that when restoring an edge collection no internal checks are made in order to validate that the documents that the edges connect exist.
 As a consequence, when restoring individual collections which are part of a graph you are not required to restore in a specific order.

 {% hint 'warning' %}